lambda-dom/class_revisions/class_revisions/components/blackguard/docs/readme.md

 Entirely new spells:

 * Hellscorch, a version of Druid's sunscorch at level 1.
-* Aura of Fear, level 1: a spell version of wizard's Horror.
+* Aura of Fear, level 1: a spell version of Wizard's Horror.
 * Evil Chant, level 2: a debuff on enemies.
 Fast casting time.
 * Evil Prayer, level 4: an improved Evil Chant, it is cumulative with it.
 Fast casting time.
-* Miasma Cloud, level 4: a version of wizard's Stinking Cloud, doing poison damage, disease attribute damage and half movement speed.
+* Miasma Cloud, level 4: a version of Wizard's Stinking Cloud, doing poison damage, disease attribute damage and half movement speed.
-* Flaming Shield, level 4: a version of wizard's Fire Shield.
+* Flaming Shield, level 4: a version of Wizard's Fire Shield.
 * Abyssal Rage, level 5: essentially a spell version of berserk, replacing Champion's Strength.